 Since ancient times, life and death have always been significant matters.
 From centuries ago to today, we still adopt traditional funeral methods such as cremation, water burial, and burial in the ground after the death of relatives and friends.
-By 2021, a new mode of funeral and burial has gained popularity in the world, commonly known as "diamond burial", a memorial diamond made of hair and ashes.
+By 2023, a new mode of funeral and burial will have gained popularity in the world, commonly known as "diamond burial", a memorial diamond made of hair and ashes.

-A memorial diamond is a diamond with special meaning and value of life.
+A memorial diamond has a special meaning and value in life.
 It is also called "cremation diamond" or "diamond burial", using high-pressure-and-high-temperature(HPHT) technology to turn ashes into shining diamonds.
 It is a method to make our dearest people "always be by my side".
-Memorial diamonds are also a type of lab-grown diamonds.
-This lab-grown diamond can be made into jewelry and worn to express people's longing for the departed relatives.
+Memorial diamonds are also a type of lab-grown diamond.
+This lab-grown diamond can be made into jewelry and worn to express people's longing for departed relatives.

-Memorial diamonds, life diamonds, ashes diamonds, hair diamonds, and other similar diamonds with special meanings or material descriptions are collectively referred to as lab-grown diamonds in the jewelry industry.
+Memorial diamonds, like diamonds, ashes diamonds, hair diamonds, and other similar diamonds with special meanings or material descriptions, are collectively called lab-grown diamonds in the jewelry industry.

 The first advantage of lab-grown diamonds is that they are more cost-effective than natural diamonds and have a shorter formation time.